oracle/graal/docs/reference-manual/embedding/embed-languages.md

 ### Switching to the Fallback Engine

 If the need arises, for example, running only trivial scripts or in the resource-constrained systems, you may want to switch to the fallback engine without run-time optimizations.
-Since GraalVM 23.1, the fallback engine can be activated by removing the `truffle-runtime` and `truffle-enterprise` modules from the class or module path.
+Since Polyglot version 23.1, the fallback engine can be activated by removing the `truffle-runtime` and `truffle-enterprise` modules from the class or module path.

 This can be achieved with Maven like this: